chrzarma/countries/README.md

 - https://exchangeratesapi.io (for foreign exchange rates)
 - https://www.coinlore.com/cryptocurrency-data-api (for crypto exchange rates)

-By applying Clean Code and the SOLID principles I managed to make this application perform optimally.

 This project has been written in Swift 5.0.

 ## Features